solana-developers/solana-cookbook/docs/th/references/token.md

 ## How to transfer tokens

-You can transfer tokens from one token account to another token account.
+You สามารถ transfer tokens from one token account to another token account.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>